pivotal/docs-tas-adapter/install.md

       -addext "subjectAltName = DNS:API-FQDN" \
       -days 365
     ```
-    where `API-FQDN` is the fully qualified domain name (FQDN) that you want to use to access the API.
+    where `API-FQDN` is the fully qualified domain name (FQDN) to use to access the API.

     If you are using a version of `libressl` older than v3.1.0 (the default on macOS):